replit/kaboom/doc/13-multiboom.md

     }
 ```

-Mow we'll add our sprite to each context.
+Now we can add our sprite to each context:

 ```
     k.add([